MattisBeck/MattisBeck/README.md

 I would be very happy to hear from you, even if it's just to say hello!
 It would really make my day.
-You can find my contact info on my [personal homepage](https://mattisbeck.com) (now you have to visit it! 😄).
+You can find my contact info on my [personal homepage](https://mattisbeck.com).